iCLAW Culliney Partners ™ is a boutique law firm.

 Shannon assists the team’s busy private client practice.
 She advises on real estate and property transactions, along with commercial matters, allowing clients to reach their individual goals.
 She has a strong interest in community projects and a belief that everyone should have the same access to legal advice, information and support.
 Shannon also gives her time willingly to The Citizens Advice Bureau.
-Shannon is set to complete her degree in Law from The University of Waikato in December 2017 and is due to be admitted as a Barrister & Solicitor in June 2018.
+Shannon completed her degree in Law from The University of Waikato in December 2017 and is due to be admitted as a Barrister & Solicitor in June 2018.